lsu-ddem/pathways-site/content/2_Graphics/2_PaintApp/2_Lesson_2/index.md

 }
 ```

 While your code might still work if you don't follow this system, it will most likely lead to lots of confusion if you have to debug a problem and can't visually tell which test belongs inside of which!
 Thankfully, most code editors have a "Tidy" or "Beautify" command that you can run in order to help auto-indent and clean up your code spacing.
+To do this in p5, you can click on the edit menu, then "tidy code", or the much simpler "shift + tab" keyboard shortcut.
+Make like a touch easier for you (any anyone ready your code) by keeping it tidy!

 ---